67250b890d3c7727d2a550d4 Dscf7006

 The dog might not be willing, but it turns out you can teach an old refinery new tricks.

-After benchmarking how other refineries worldwide are optimizing their operations and assets, Acelan’s leadership began to develop their vision, and developed an automation master plan that included eight primary programs to drive optimization, efficiency and safety.
+After benchmarking how other refineries worldwide are optimizing their operations and assets, Acelen’s leadership began to develop their vision, and developed an automation master plan that included eight primary programs to drive optimization, efficiency and safety.
 These programs include:

-• OperAcelan digitally enables fieldwork and operations
+• OperAcelen digitally enables fieldwork and operations.

-• ProAnalise maximizes the refinery’s analytical capability and lab efficiency with new tools and techniques
+• ProAnalise maximizes the refinery’s analytical capability and lab efficiency with new tools and techniques.

 Break old, weak chains to forge new, stronger ones